 Plants at the Bogor Botanical Gardens are planted in collection blocks which grouped based on families or certain themes (Hariri et al., 2021).
 One of the collection blocks in the Bogor Botanical Gardens is the Lauraceae Collection Block.
 In the Lauraceae Collection Block, there are 149 trees that have been collected which includes 81 species and consisting of 103 trees in healthy condition, 34 trees in damaged condition, and 12 trees that were dead (Zulkarnaen et al., 2021), thus creating an open area.
 This open area allows undergrowth to grow because more solar radiation reaches the ground surface.
 The intensity of solar radiation reaching the ground surface will affect the diversity of undergrowth plants (Indriyanto & Indriyanto, 2023a).
-According to Sayfulloh et al. (2020) open areas can be a good growing place for invasive plants because of the abundant intensity of solar radiation.
-The intensity of solar radiation causes the higher the rate of photosynthesis.
+According to Sayfulloh et al. (2020) open areas can be a good growing place for invasive plants because of the abundant intensity of solar radiatiom.
+The intensity of solar radiation affects growth because plants need it for the photosynthesis process.
+The higher the intensity of solar radiation causes the higher the rate of photosynthesis.
 Through the process of photosynthesis, plants can produce food for their growth and development (Pusfa, 2016).